tomderham/curve/README.md

     cd build
     cmake .. -DCMAKE_BUILD_TYPE=Release && cmake --build .
     ```
-3.  **Code sign the application:** Even if you are only running the newly built binary locally, explicit code signing is essential to avoid various issues with macOS privacy permissions (e.g. persistent microphone permissions dialogs).
-The minimal requirement for ad-hoc code signing is to run:
-    ```sh
-    sudo codesign -fs - ./Curve_artefacts/Release/Curve.app
-    ```
-4.  **Run the application:** You can run the app directly, but it is better to copy/move it to your computer's `/Applications` folder.
+3.  **Run the application:** You can run the app directly, but it is better to copy/move it to your computer's `/Applications` folder.
+The CMake script attempts to code-sign the binary with the necessary entitlements, but if you find the binary fails to run or there are issues with persistent macOS privacy permissions, double-check that your code-signing setup is correct.

     To open it from the terminal:
     ```sh
     open ./Curve.app
     ```